atran25/atran25/README.md

 - 🔭 I’m currently working at **BNY Mellon as a software engineer intern**

-- 🌱 I’m currently learning about **microservice architecture, Spring Boot, Apache Kafka, and Hazelcast cache**
+- 🌱 I’m currently learning about **microservice architecture, Spring Boot, Kafka, Kafka streams, and MongoDB**

 - 📫 How to reach me **hello@anthonytran.me**